 Researchers work together in multidisciplinary teams to solve challenging biological problems that are difficult to address in existing research settings.
 Such collaborative groups are "self-assembling" and not imposed in any way.
 This culture enhances academic freedom by allowing scientists to pursue long-term projects of high significance—projects that could not fit within the confines of a standard grant proposal.

-The architectural designs of the buildings and the laboratories are aimed at achieving Janelia Farm's central objectives—collaboration and flexibility.
-All aspects of the Janelia Farm Research Campus—the programs, the people, the design of the buildings, and infrastructure—are designed to stimulate multidisciplinary, team-driven biomedical research.
+The architectural designs of the buildings and the laboratories are aimed at achieving Janelia's central objectives—collaboration and flexibility.
+All aspects of the Janelia Research Campus—the programs, the people, the design of the buildings, and infrastructure—are designed to stimulate multidisciplinary, team-driven biomedical research.

-For more information on the Janelia Farm campus, including directions, visit the Campus & Community pages.
+For more information on the Janelia campus, including directions, visit the Campus & Community pages.